-Citation data retrieved 23 February 2016.
+Note: Citation data retrieved 23 February 2016.
 There can be some delay in the indexing process.
-Therefore, the number of citations for papers published towards the end of 2014 may be underestimated. differ much across the two different ways of calculating citations.
-The data fit with Bradford's law of scattering, which means that the most significant articles in a given field of investigation are found within a relatively small core cluster of journal publications and a large group of articles does not get any citations (Vaaje-Kolstad et al., 2010).
+Therefore, the number of citations for papers published towards the end of 2014 may be underestimated.

+It is more interesting to look at the average number of citations per year than the total number of citations because older papers will by default tend to achieve more citations than the most recent papers.
+Still, the results do not differ much across the two different ways of calculating citations.
+The data fit with Bradford's law of scattering, which means that the most significant articles in a given field of investigation are found within a relatively small core cluster of journal publications and a large group of articles does not get any citations [26].

 The analysis of the journals revealed that this topic has been pursued in a large number of journals: the 453 papers were published in 222 journals; 149 of the journals had just one paper on this topic.
-Table 2.2 shows the journals with more than seven articles, the number of achieved citations and their share of citations of the total number of citations.
+Table 2 shows the journals with more than seven articles, the number of achieved citations, and their share of citations of the total number of citations.
 It seems that no journal has positioned itself as the central journal for academic debate on the bioeconomy.